Education Assistant

 • Working knowledge of relevant systems equipment, processes and procedures including standard software packages

-• Ability to communicate clearly both orally and in writing and be able to tailor content to different audiences
+• Ability to communicate clearly orally and in writing

-• Good IT skills, i.e. good working knowledge of Microsoft Office products including Excel, Word, Outlook, and PowerPoint and Teams
+• Good I.T. skills, i.e. good working knowledge of Microsoft Office software packages

 • Familiarity with work priorities and those of colleagues

-• Ability to learn and understand relevant University policies and procedures, as they affect the role
+• Basic understanding of relevant policies and procedures, as they affect the role

 Qualifications

-• English Language and Mathematics at GCSE Level 4 (or equivalent) or vocational qualifications, plus work experience in a relevant administrative role; or substantial relevant work experience in the unit or a comparable setting
+• Grades A-C in English Language and Mathematics GCSE (or equivalent) or substantial relevant work experience in the unit or a comparable setting

 Newcastle University is a global University where everyone is treated with dignity and respect.
 As a University of Sanctuary, we aim to provide a welcoming place of safety for all, offering opportunities to people fleeing violence and persecution.